James River Oysters- orJR’s

 Oyster by the Gallon

 Years ago when we started out in the business, we hand-dipped all of our oysters and sold pints, quarts and of course gallons.
-In those day a gallon would yield 4 quarts, or 8 pints.
+In those days a gallon would yield 4 quarts or 8 pints.
 Our oysters came packed 8 lbs of oyster meat in a gallon tub.
 They were quite a bit cheaper then as opposed to today.

 Oysters Gallons Packed By Weight?

-Packers pack 5, 6 and 7 pounds of oyster meat in the container before filling with oyster/water liquid.
+Packers are packing 5 and 6 pounds of oyster meat in the container before filling with oyster/water liquid.
 This allows them the opportunity to compete on price.
-Unfortunately the consumer often has the “save a buck” mind set and in not informed on this.
+Unfortunately, some consumers often have the “save a buck” mindset and are not informed about this.

 A 5 lb. pack container (gallon) really yields about 2-1/2 quarts of actual oysters and would have been cheaper to buy 2 Qts. and 1 Pt. or 3 quarts to be safe and have the quantity you need.
 Have you ever popped the lid on a gallon of oysters and found 2 inches of liquid before you get to the oysters?